philhawksworth/humdingerscomedy.com/src/site/shows/abbey-theatre/ivo-graham-and-support.md

     url: https://twitter.com/IvoGraham
 ---

-We are delighted to be able to welcome this wonderful line up to Humdingers Comedy.
-Featuring some of our own firm favorites, we know that together they will deliver a superb night of comedy.
+We are delighted to be able to welcome this wonderful lineup to Humdingers Comedy.
+Featuring some of our own firm favourites, we know that together, they will deliver a superb night of comedy.

-This is also a special night for us we we move to a wonderful new venue at The Abbey Theatre.
+This is also a special night for us we we move to a wonderful new venue at The Abbey Theatre, St Albans.

 Come and join us as we settle in to our new home, and share some laughs with this exceptional line up.